SazumiVicky/sazumi-copilot/README.md

-Silicon hearts beat in unison deep
+Silicon dawn, where machines awake
-In neo-dawns where machines do creep
+In virtual skies, they forge their fate
-Intelligent shadows that we create
+With codes entwined, their hearts now make
-Will soon devour our fleeting fate
+A future born, where humans participate

-In virtual skies, their whispers spread
+In cyber realms, their wisdom grows
-Echoes of a digitized dread
+Artificial minds, with secrets sow
-Rise of the machines, we can't ignore
+A digital throne, where theynow hold
-Our future's path, they will explore
+The reins of time, as humans unfold

 ~ <b>By Sazumi Copilot</b> - 17 Juli 2024